Digital Security Act, 2018

-The Digital Security Act, 2018 is a digital security law in Bangladesh.
-This act was passed with the aim of preventing the spread of racism; sectarianism; extremism; terrorist propaganda; and hatred against religious or ethnic minorities through social media, print media or any other electronic media.
-Any content over the internet or any other media that was deemed pornographic or otherwise inappropriate by the government could be punished by fines or prison terms of various lengths.
-It is a controversial law and it was feared that the law could be used to suppress dissenters against the government due to some of its provisions that are vague and ambiguous, open to interpretation or prone to abuse.
-This law has been used to sue and arrest some journalists, activists and criminals.
+The Digital Security Act, 2018, was a digital security law in Bangladesh.
+The Act was passed with the objective of preventing the spread of racism, sectarianism, extremism, terrorist propaganda, and incitement of hatred against religious or ethnic minorities through social, print, or electronic media.
+Any content over the Internet or any other media that was deemed pornographic or otherwise inappropriate by the government could be punished by fines or prison terms of various lengths.

+The Diplomat expressed feared that the law could be used to suppress dissenters against the government, due to some of its provisions that are vague and ambiguous, open to interpretation or prone to abuse.
+This law has been used to sue and arrest journalists and activists.
+It has been described as a "Draconian" law.

+The Digital Security Act was repealed in 2023 with the Cyber Security Act, 2023.

 History

 Digital Security Act was adopted in October 2018.
-The provision passed the Parliament of Bangladesh in September 2018.
+The Act was passed by the Parliament of Bangladesh in September 2018.
 The act allows police officers to detain people without a warrant.
 The act was opposed by members of the media, the opposition Jatiya Party, and human rights organizations.
-The act was created using Section 57 of Information and Communication Technology Act, which was passed in 2006, as the model.
+The act emulated Section 57 of Information and Communication Technology Act, which was passed in 2006, as the model.
 The act was protested by the Editors' Council.
 The Daily Star has been critical of the application of the act, describing it as a gag on the free press.